McNabAndy/wiki-transformer/README.md

 Simple CLI application written in Java that converts Redmine Wiki pages (Textile format) to MediaWiki format using Pandoc.

 ## Features
-- Fetches a Wiki page from a specified URL.
+- Fetches a Redmine Wiki page from a specified URL.
-- Retrieves content in Textile format from a Redmine Wiki instance.
+- Loads content in Textile format from Redmine and **converts it to MediaWiki** markup at the given URL.
-- Prepares the content for further processing.
+- Detects images on the page, **downloads them**, and **saves them to disk** for further use.

 ## Requirements
 - Java 21